CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/upgrade-guides/upgrade-observability/3.0.0-to-4.0.0/on-premise/grafana/upgrade-loki.md

 1. Click *Yes* when prompted for confirmation that you wish to remove the service.
 1. Click *OK* when the successful removal of the Loki service is confirmed.
-1. Open a File Explorer and navigate to the folder where Loki was running from, e.g. `C:\Program Data\Cortex\Observability\Loki`.
+1. Open a File Explorer and navigate to the folder where Loki was running from, e.g. `C:\ProgramData\Cortex\Observability\Loki`.
 1. Delete the following file from the directory:

     * loki-windows-amd64.exe

 1. In File Explorer, navigate to the extracted `loki-windows-amd64.exe` folder created as part of [Make Artefacts Available][].
-1. Copy the `loki-windows-amd64.exe` file into the folder that Loki was previously running from, e.g. `C:\Program Data\Cortex\Observability\Loki`.
+1. Copy the `loki-windows-amd64.exe` file into the folder that Loki was previously running from, e.g. `C:\ProgramData\Cortex\Observability\Loki`.
 1. Run Windows PowerShell as Administrator.
-1. Change the directory to the folder where the Loki file has been copied to, e.g. `cd C:\Program Data\Cortex\Observability\Loki`.
+1. Change the directory to the folder where the Loki file has been copied to, e.g. `cd C:\ProgramData\Cortex\Observability\Loki`.
 1. Install Loki by executing the following command:

     ``` powershell